Nmurphy4415/content-ops-starter/content/pages/blog/five-tips-for-starting-a-startup.md

 slug: five-tips-for-starting-a-startup
 date: '2023-03-18'
 excerpt: >-
-  Understand how to track macros, how to follow the workout plans and much more along the way.
+  Get access to the Everfit App where you can track macros, see your workouts and communicate directly with Nate
 featuredImage:
   altText: Thumbnail
   type: ImageBlock